While organizing my food storage shelves the other day, I ran across some onions that I had stashed away last fall and decided to dehydrate them.

 I seriously chopped up for huge onions in about two minutes (it would have been even faster if my four-year-old hadn’t been helping).
 I use this gadget ALL the time and love it.

-I gave the trays of my food dehydrator a light misting of cooking spray and placed the onions pieces on the trays.
+Spray the trays of your food dehydrator with a light misting of cooking spray and then place the onions pieces on the trays.
 I found that one very large onion approximately filled up one tray of the dehydrator.

 Place your dehydrator out on your porch or in your garage while you drying these.
 The smell of onion will quickly take over your home.